YevgeniyShunevych/nunitextras-hierarchicalcategories/README.md

 }
 ```

-### Special Naming
+### Special naming

-To set specific module name that contains special characters that are not allowed in class naming or for name override use `HierarchicalCategoryNameAttribute`:
+To set specific module name that contains special characters that are not allowed in class naming
+or for name override use `HierarchicalCategoryNameAttribute`:

 ```cs
 [HierarchicalCategoryName("Installation & Deployment")]